ethereum/homestead-guide/source/ether.rst

 Trustless services
 --------------------------------------------------------------------------------

-Note that the ethereum platform is special in that the smart contracts enable trustless services that obviate the need for trusted third parties in a currency exchange transaction, ie. disintermediate currency exchange businesses.
+Note that the Ethereum platform is special in that the smart contracts enable trustless services that obviate the need for trusted third parties in a currency exchange transaction, ie. disintermediate currency exchange businesses.

 Such projects (alpha/prelaunch status at the time of writing) are: